MicrosoftDocs/dynamics-365-project-operations/articles/psa/psa-eol-faq.md

 Yes, for more information, see [Project and task limitations](../project-management/project-and-task-limitations.md).

 > [!NOTE]
-> We are continually improving our product and have a roadmap to increase these limits to better serve our customers in the future.
+> We're continually improving our product and have a roadmap to increase these limits to better serve our customers in the future.

 ### Can I create new projects that are externally scheduled?